 Are you in the process of buying a new TV?
 The COVID pandemic kept hundreds of millions of people at home and TV manufacturers could barely keep up with the demand.
-You’ve also probably noticed that television prices have stabilized in recent years; although the prices for 75 to 85-inch televisions from Sony, Samsung, and LG have climbed as high as $8,000 in 2021.
+You’ve also probably noticed that television prices have stabilized in recent years; although the prices for 75 to 85-inch televisions from Sony, Samsung, and LG have climbed as high as $8,000.
 8K is still for early adopters and a projector/screen might make a lot more sense if you’re at that budget level.

 Our focus is to break through all of the marketing hype and explain to you what you need to consider right now if purchasing a new TV.